Author Topic: What Do You Think is Going Better/Worse than Expected? (Read 834 times)

 https://fantasy.fangraphs.com/faab-waiver-wire-report-week-4/

-I won't quite all of the writeups since the link is above and free, but there's comments on Jacob Young, Jesse Winker, Luis Garcia Jr., Trevor Williams, Mitchell Parker, Jake Irvin and Hunter Harvey.
+I won't quote all of the writeups since the link is above and free, but there's comments on Jacob Young, Jesse Winker, Luis Garcia Jr., Trevor Williams, Mitchell Parker, Jake Irvin and Hunter Harvey.
 Most interesting non-fantasy points are below:

 Quote